What Non-Olympic Sports Exist?

 A very popular sport in Asia, Australia, and England, cricket hasn’t been accepted in the Olympic Games yet.
 Although cricket is traditional and was practiced among English royalty from the fourteenth century, it was only featured in 1900, at the Paris Olympic Games.

-Both baseball and softball are incredibly popular sports in the United States, Central America, and Japan, but neither of them is an Olympic sport.
-Baseball has featured at several Olympic Games, but only as an exhibition or demonstration.
+Both baseball and softball are incredibly popular sports in the United States, Central America, and Japan, but softball isn’t an Olympic sport.
+Baseball has featured at several Olympic Games from 1992 to 2008 but was removed from the Games of 2012 and 2016.
+It’ll be back in 2020!

 This sport of English origin was invented in 1830 and was declared an official sport in 1864.
 In addition, it’s quite popular in Egypt and Pakistan.
 Currently, squash is played in 185 countries, but that’s not enough to become an Olympic sport.
 Still, many believe it will feature during the 2024 edition.